 You May Also Like: 8 Venues in Tulum for the Ultimate Dining & Party Experience

-David Walters is the project lead from British Land.
-Walters said the Printworks building was essential to the regeneration of the area.
+David Walters is the British Land project lead.
+Walters said that the nightclub’s building was very important to the project.
 He said: “Printworks is critical to this master plan.
 It alone will provide space for around 3,000 jobs.
 It will provide shops and restaurants alongside the new public park.
 It provides important bus infrastructure for Transport for London,” as per My London.

 “Most importantly, it sets a benchmark for sustainable development and will result in the retention and reuse of this iconic structure to create a best in class and flexible workspace at the heart of the Canada Water masterplan.”